E-Krabs/e621-tag-statistics/README.md

 Every image on e621 must be tagged with info describing what's in it (characters, artist, acts, etc.).
 Using this information provided via the <a href="https://e621.net/posts.json">e621 API</a>, we can plot the popularity of something in furry media.

 <h3><b>Fetching Data</b></h3>
 This project fetches data from e621 provided via the <a href="https://e621.net/posts.json">e621 API</a>. <code>main.py</code> collects as much data as it can.
 This opperation can take a few hours, because API requests are limited to 2 per second.
 But we make requests only once per second to avoid a 503.
 Every request returns 1000 posts.
+The script writes the returned results to a JSON file for later analisys.

 <hr>
 <ul>